adobe-apiplatform/user-sync.py/docs/en/user-manual/setup_and_installation.md

 (the `.tar.gz` file).
 Builds for Windows, OSX, Centos, and Ubuntu are available.
 (If you are building from source, you can download the Source Code package that corresponds to the release, or use the latest source off the master branch.)
-Python 3 builds may also be available for later releases of User Sync.
+Python 3 builds are also available for later releases of User Sync.

 3. Locate the Python executable file (`user-sync` or `user-sync.pex` for Windows) and place it in your User Sync